vespa-mrs/vespa/README.md

 ## Compatibility

 Vespa has been tested and is certified to run on the following systems: Windows, Macintosh OSX, and Linux.
-However, it should run on any system that supports python and wxpython.
+However, it should run on any system that supports Python and wxpython.
+As of version 1.0.0, Vespa now runs under Python 3.7 and later.